headerheader

 • Is your money secured by the deposit protection there?
 Or do you have to hope that the worst-case scenario never happens?

-These questions are really fundamental.
-It is all the more surprising how carelessly most providers deal with them.
-Even with large providers, you sometimes have to delve deep into the privacy policy, read the FAQ, or search around on some support pages to get an answer.
-And with some of them, the answer is not even clear.
+These are fundamental questions.
+It is all the more surprising how careless most providers are with them - in terms of transparency.
+Even with the big players, you sometimes have to dig deep into their privacy policies, read their FAQs, or go to their support pages to get an answer.
+And for some, the answer is not even clear.

-Our tip: You can recognize trustworthy providers by the fact that they inform you transparently before registration about the bank where your blocked account will be, whether you will receive a German IBAN, and whether it is protected by deposit protection.
+Our tip: You can recognise trustworthy providers by the fact that they inform you transparently before registration about the bank where your blocked account will be held, whether you will receive a German IBAN and whether it is protected by deposit insurance.

-Conversely, it's not a good sign if you have to search for a long time to find this basic information!
+On the other hand, it's not a good sign if you have to search a long time to find this basic information!

 B